remix-run/remix/docs/hooks/use-transition.md

 # `useTransition`

+<docs-warning>This API will be removed in v2 in favor of [`useNavigation`][use-navigation].
+You can start using the new `useNavigation` hook today to make upgrading in the future easy, but you can keep using `useTransition` before v2.</docs-warning>

 <docs-success>Watch the <a href="https://www.youtube.com/playlist?list=PLXoynULbYuEDG2wBFSZ66b85EIspy3fy6">📼 Remix Singles</a>: <a href="https://www.youtube.com/watch?v=y4VLIFjFq8k&list=PLXoynULbYuEDG2wBFSZ66b85EIspy3fy6">Pending UI</a>, <a href="https://www.youtube.com/watch?v=bMLej7bg5Zo&list=PLXoynULbYuEDG2wBFSZ66b85EIspy3fy6">Clearing Inputs After Form Submissions</a>, and <a href="https://www.youtube.com/watch?v=EdB_nj01C80&list=PLXoynULbYuEDG2wBFSZ66b85EIspy3fy6">Optimistic UI</a></docs-success>

 This hook tells you everything you need to know about a page transition to build pending navigation indicators and optimistic UI on data mutations.
 Things like: